Javid

 click this art to regenerate it

 I whipped up this little piece of art that changes every time you click on it.
-You’ll stumble upon mesmerizing patterns that bring to mind the stunning intricacies of stained glass and the enchanting aura of ancient doors and catholic church windows.

 With a passion for AI-driven solutions in medical imaging, I focus on developing cutting-edge tools that elevate diagnostic precision and advance patient care.
-My research has been featured in leading journals and conferences, including Nature, Molecular Psychiatry, MICCAI, and COLING.
-In addition to medical imaging, I bring expertise in natural language processing, particularly in machine translation and information retrieval, where I also hold a patent.
+My research has been featured in some of the leading journals and conferences, including Nature, Molecular Psychiatry, MICCAI, and COLING.
+Church Doors In addition to medical imaging, I bring expertise in natural language processing, particularly in machine translation and information retrieval, where I also hold a patent.
 You can explore my personal projects on GitHub.
 I am currently available for freelance opportunities in prototyping, consulting, and technical advisory roles.
 For collaboration inquiries, feel free to reach out – let’s connect!

-Also here is my updated CV,Linkedin profile, academic X page, Google Scholar page,and the most recent anonymous Visitors!
+Also here is my updated Linkedin profile, academic X page, Google Scholar.

 Acronyms Explained